This is a past event. Registration is closed. View other Asia Pacific Glaucoma Society – APGS events.

 Speakers

-• Hlaing May Than (Professor at Yankin City Eye Clinic, Department of Ophthalmology, University of Medicine 2)
+• Hlaing May Than (Associate Professor at Yankin City Eye Clinic, Department of Ophthalmology, University of Medicine 2)

 Hlaing May Than